 if you have recently had a heart attack and you have a build-up of fluid in your lungs.

 To make sure Tiazac is safe for you, tell your doctor if you have:

 congestive heart failure or heart problems;

 It is not known whether Tiazac will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

 How should I use Tiazac?

 Take Tiazac extended-release capsules exactly as prescribed by your doctor.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.
-Your doctor may occasionally change your dose to make sure you get the best results.
+Your doctor may occasionally change your dose.
 Use the medicine exactly as directed.